igorski/efflux-tracker/README.md

 How to create an Atari ROM for my composition
 ---------------------------------------------

 You will need to create a binary file that can run on an Atari 2600 (emulator).
-This sounds like a hassle, but implies you need to download some files listed here and merely follow these instructions.
+This sounds like a hassle, but merely implies you need to download the files listed here and follow these instructions.
 It's quite painless really.
 For the ease of the experiment (not trying to insult anyone's intelligence here!) extract all downloaded files into the same folder.

-Programs you will need:
+The programs you will need:

 You will require an assembler such as [DASM](https://sourceforge.net/projects/dasm-dillon/files/) to compile the assembly code into an executable program as well as [Paul Slocum's Sequencer Kit](http://www.qotile.net/files/music_kit_2.zip).

-Once you have created a pattern/song that you'd like to hear, you hit the "export"-button within Slocum Tracker and download the generated assembly file (_song.h_) to the folder that contains the assembler and Sequencer Kit defined above.
+Once you have created a pattern/song that you'd like to hear, you hit the "export"-button within Slocum Tracker and download the generated assembly file (_song.h_) to the folder that contains the assembler and Sequencer Kit mentioned above.

 Depending on your operating system, execute the appropriate of the following commands:

-In Windows from the Command Prompt:
+In *Windows* from the Command Prompt:

     dasm songmain.asm -f3 -osong.bin

-On Mac OS X from Terminal command line:
+On *Mac OS X* from Terminal command line:

     ./dasm.Darwin.x86 songmain.asm -f3 -osong.bin

-On Linux from Terminal command line:
+On *Linux* from Terminal command line:

     ./dasm.Linux.x86 songmain.asm -f3 -osong.bin